scikit-hep/uproot3/README.rst

 Writing baskets
 ~~~~~~~~~~~~~~~

-| We have 2 branches in our TTree:
+| Assume there are 2 branches in the TTree:
 | branch1
 | branch2
 |